HussseinSalem/Palindrome/README.md

 # Palindrome
-A program to check if a word is a palindrome
+A program to check if a word is a palindrome or not